-Wells Fargo's objective in managing its liquidity is to maintain liquidity at an amount commensurate with our risk profile and risk tolerance objectives, and to meet both regulatory and market expectations.
-We manage liquidity to meet internal liquidity targets with the goal of ensuring that sufficient liquidity reserves remain in excess of regulatory requirements and applicable internal buffers (set in excess of minimum regulatory requirements by the Company's Board of Directors).
-We maintain operational and governance processes designed to manage, forecast, monitor, and report to management and the Company's Board of Directors liquidity levels in relation to regulatory requirements, internal risk appetite limits, and management metrics and limits.
+Wells Fargo's objective in managing its liquidity is to maintain liquidity at an amount commensurate with our risk profile and risk appetite, and to meet both regulatory and market expectations.
+We manage liquidity to meet internal liquidity guidelines with the goal of ensuring that sufficient asset-based liquidity is available to cover potential funding requirements and to avoid over-dependence on volatile, less reliable funding markets.
+We maintain operational and governance processes designed to manage, forecast, monitor, and report to management and the Company's Board of Directors liquidity levels in relation to regulatory requirements and internal liquidity guidelines.

-Wells Fargo measures and monitors its LCR as part of our overall liquidity risk management framework, the objective of which is to ensure that we can meet customer loan requests, customer deposit maturities/withdrawals, and other cash commitments efficiently under both normal operating conditions and under periods of company-specific and/or market stress.
+Wells Fargo measures and monitors its LCR as part of our overall liquidity risk management framework, the objective of which is to ensure that we can meet customer loan requests, customer deposit maturities and withdrawals, debt service, leases for premises and equipment, and other cash commitments efficiently under both normal operating conditions and under periods of Company-specific and/or market stress.
 The Company actively manages liquidity risk through a comprehensive process for assessing its overall liquidity and funding risks.
 We perform internal liquidity stress tests to evaluate our available liquidity resources against potential liquidity needs under a range of adverse scenarios and time horizons.
-The results of our liquidity stress tests, which consider both market and firm-specific events, are used to inform management of current liquidity positioning against expected and unexpected future events.
+The results of our liquidity stress tests, which consider both market and Company-specific events, are used to inform management of current liquidity positioning against expected and unexpected future events.
+See the "Risk Management - Asset/Liability Management - Liquidity Risk and Funding" section in Management's Discussion and Analysis to our 2022 Form 10-K for additional information concerning our liquidity risk management practices.

 Primary oversight of liquidity and funding resides with the Risk Committee of the Board of Directors.
-At the management level, we utilize the Corporate Asset/Liability Committee (ALCO) to oversee these risks and report on the Company's liquidity risk profile to the Risk Committee.
+At the management level, the Corporate Asset/Liability Committee (ALCO) oversees these risks and supports periodic reports provided to the Risk Committee.
 In conjunction with ALCO, the Liquidity Risk Management Oversight Committee (LRMOC) oversees the process by which liquidity risk is managed.
 LRMOC is responsible for reviewing and approving liquidity stress testing methodologies and underlying assumptions, and overseeing the Company's liquidity stress testing and monitoring frameworks and the structure of its contingency funding plan.
-ALCO reviews the actual and forecasted liquidity levels, and together with LRMOC, monitors liquidity against regulatory requirements and internal limits for signs of stress.
-LRMOC and ALCO review the Company's liquidity performance against objectives intended to ensure alignment with the expectations and guidance offered by regulatory agencies and our Board.
-For a discussion on our risk management framework, see the "Risk Management", "Risk Management Framework", "Risk Governance", and "Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2019 Form 10-K.
+ALCO reviews the actual and forecasted liquidity levels, and together with LRMOC, monitors liquidity against regulatory requirements and internal guidelines for signs of stress.
+Management reviews the Company's liquidity performance against objectives intended to ensure alignment with the expectations and guidance offered by regulatory agencies and our Board.
+For a discussion on our risk management framework, see the introduction to "Risk Management", "Risk Management - Risk Governance", and "Risk Management - Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2022 Form 10-K.